-Climbing stairs helps strengthen your cardiovascular system and various muscle groups throughout your body.
-Whether your goal is to lose weight, strengthen your muscles or improve your cardiovascular fitness, taking a turn on the stair climber can help you reach your goals.
+Climbing stairs helps strengthen your cardiovascular system (heart and lungs) and various muscles throughout your body.
+And whether you want to lose weight, build muscle or improve your heart health, taking a turn on the stair climber can help you reach your goals.

 The muscle attaches to the back, inside portion of the pelvis and runs diagonally downward, reattaching to the back, upper portion of the femur, or thigh bone.
 The gluteus maximus is also active during common activities such as bending over, squatting down, standing up, and walking or running.

-The hamstrings are a group of three muscles -- the biceps femoris, semimembranosus and semitendinosus -- that span the back of your thighs, crossing both the hip and knee joints.
+The hamstrings are a group of three muscles — the biceps femoris, semimembranosus and semitendinosus — that span the back of your thighs, crossing both the hip and knee joints, per Physiopedia.
 They are the primary knee flexors and help the gluteus maximus extend your upper legs.
 They work almost constantly, therefore, as you're training on a stair-climbing machine.

 For example, the hamstrings on your left leg contract to help extend your hip as you're pressing down with your left foot at the same time that the hamstrings on your right leg contract to flex your knee as you're lifting your right foot and vice versa.